PACE: Marrying generalization in PArameter-efficient fine-tuning with Consistency rEgularization: Experiments

-We further evaluate applying \our across multiple $M$ networks during training or applying it lazily at every $N$ steps.
-Figure \ref{fig:ablation-network-step} presents the results, showing that applying \our among two networks at every training step yields the best results.
-However, lazy regularization applied every few steps can still provide reasonable results while saving computation time.
+We further evaluate applying \our across multiple $M$ networks during training or applying it lazily with half-batch size at every $N$ steps (\pacehalflazy in \S\ref{sup:sec:efficient-pace}).
+Figure \ref{fig:ablation-network-step} presents the results, showing that applying \our among two networks at every training step performs best.
+However, lazy regularization applied every few steps can still provide reasonable results while saving computational/memory costs.

-We test the sensitivity of hyperparameter $\lambda$ and $\sigma$ introduced in our \our on OxfordPets for few-shot learning accross 1, 2, 4, 8 shots.
-The results presented in Figure \ref{fig:albation-lambda-sigma} demonstrate that with less data, larger $\lambda$ and $\sigma$ are favoured, verifying that the effectiveness of \our in improving generalization.
+We test the sensitivity of hyperparameters $\lambda$ and $\sigma$ introduced in our \our on OxfordPets for few-shot learning across 1, 2, 4, 8 shots.
+The results presented in Figure \ref{fig:albation-lambda-sigma} demonstrate that with less data, larger $\lambda$ and $\sigma$ are favored, verifying the effectiveness of \our in improving generalization.